A new form of QCD coherence for multiple soft emissions using Glauber-SCET: The AMFS result

-where the superscripts ${(0,1)}$ denote the loop-expansion of the soft gluon current and the hard matrix element, both of which are IR divergent.
+where the superscripts ${(0,1)}$ denote the order of loop-expansion of the soft gluon current and the hard matrix element, both of which are IR divergent.
 The tree level soft current is given by

-where the $\mb d^\mu_{ij}(q)$ operator describes coherent emission of the soft gluon off the hard partons $i$ and $j$.
-Note that due to color conservation the choice of the index $j$ on $\mb d_{ji}^\mu$ is completely arbitrary.
+where the tree level operator $\mb d^{(0)\mu}_{ij}(q)$ describes coherent emission of the soft gluon off the hard partons $i$ and $j$.
+Note that due to color conservation the choice of the index $j$ on $\mb d^{(0)\mu}_{ij}$ is completely arbitrary.
+Here, $\mb J$ and $\mb d_{ij}$ without the Lorentz index $\mu$ include polarization vectors.
+For example,

 \Ref{Angeles-Martinez:2016dph} considered the matrix element for $ N$ soft gluon emissions with momenta $\{q_{m}\}$ ordered in their relative softness i.e. $q_{m+1} \sim \lambda q_{m}$.
 Using the \eq{JMFact1} the result can be expressed as a product of soft current, where each soft gluon acts as a source for the subsequent, yet softer emission.
 Thus, the final expression obtained can be written as